How to get the parent directory in Python

 Parent directory: /home/user

-• It's crucial to change back to the original directory.
-This step prevents unexpected side effects elsewhere in your script.
+• It's essential to change back to the original directory afterward to avoid issues with relative paths elsewhere in your script.

 Advanced techniques and special cases